drminnaar/tech-notes/guides/mssql/README.md

 ### Connect To MSSQL Database

-The `sqlcmd.sh` script supports connecting to the Postgres database:
+The `sqlcmd.sh` script supports connecting to the MSSQL database:

 ```bash
 ./sqlcmd.sh